 Judgement:

-After Samsung announced that they would consider their demands, the strike came to an end.
-This scenario highlighted the need that any kind of labor dispute must include effective conciliation processes.
+After Samsung announced that it would consider their demands, the strike came to an end.
+This scenario highlighted the need that any kind of labour dispute must include effective conciliation processes.

 Lessons:

-This instance helps understand the impact of constructive dialogue and the significance of union in defending the rights of the employees in India.
+This instance helps understand the impact of constructive dialogue and the significance of unions in defending the rights of employees in India.

 The Role of Legal Assistance in Labour Disputes

-Resolving issues related to labor can be tough especially for employees who do not have experience in dealing with the law.
-In such situations getting professional help can help streamline the process:
+Resolving issues related to labour can be tough, especially for employees who do not have experience in dealing with the law.
+In such situations, getting professional help can help streamline the process:

-Legal Services India: Employees finding it difficult to pay lawyers can benefit from these services since they give free legal advice online in India.
-These services help better understand the labor laws and what all is needed to be done in order to follow procedures.
+- Legal Services India: Employees finding it difficult to pay lawyers can benefit from these services since they give free legal advice online in India.
+These services help better understand the labour laws and what needs to be done in order to follow procedures.

-There are different stages of making a complaint in labor court and these are usually not straightforward.
+- Problems Faced by Employees When Making a Formal Complaint: There are different stages of making a complaint in the labour court, and these are usually not straightforward.
 They include:

-Deficiency of Knowledge: The majority of the employees have little to no knowledge on their legal rights, who can represent them, and how to go about lodging their complaints.
+- Deficiency of Knowledge: The majority of the employees have little to no knowledge of their legal rights, who can represent them, and how to go about lodging their complaints.

-Conclusion Drawn is Time: Legal issues are often not resolved quickly and take time to complete putting the aggrieved parties in a lot of stress.
+- Conclusion Drawn is Time: Legal issues are often not resolved quickly and take time to complete, putting the aggrieved parties under a lot of stress.

 Proper paperwork, sufficient knowledge and professional help are some of the ways to tackle these challenges.